Last updated on November 4th, 2019

 What if you’re not using WordPress or Yoast SEO?

 No problems, here are some great resources for you.
 They work with any blog platform.
+My favorite is the Mangools SERP simulator, where you can simply enter your title tag and meta description to see your website’s SERP snippet preview.

 Even if you are already writing great post and episode headlines, do not overlook the importance of designing your SERP snippets.